tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sun Jun 10 2007

-Marlene Wolff (a 55-year-old White high school graduate) entered a church, ready to deliver a speech to religious people.
+Marlene Wolff (a 55-year-old white high school graduate) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Marlene Wolff had extensive experience in preaching her views to theists.
 She was not afraid.
 As Marlene Wolff entered the church, she heared a small rasping noise.
 She knew it was because angels and demons are fighting each other, and ignored the noise.

 Marlene Wolff used religious teachings and beliefs to make the claim that the universe is controlled by a magical force called 'Karma'.
 Marlene Wolff argued that Karma was a personal, physical being that humans can relate to and communicate with.